 “We have some extraordinarily positive things happening in Westchester, the most optimism I’ve seen in several years,” Mooney added.
 “What kind of cold water is this going to pour on that?”

 Under the terms of the deal, Entergy Corp. will shut down Indian Point’s Unit 2 reactor by April 2020 and the Unit 3 reactor by April 2021.
 The Unit 1 reactor at the plant was shut down in 1974.

 The agreement reached between the state and Entergy included Riverkeeper, an Ossining-based environmental group.

 Entergy, a New Orleans-based company with an office in White Plains, has been trying to renew the 20-year federal licenses for its two active reactors since 2007, but has been challenged by state officials and environmental groups such as Riverkeeper throughout the process.

-While the federal Nuclear Regulatory Commission has consistently deemed the plant safe to operate, there have been a number of recent highly-publicized issues at the plant in recent year.
+While the federal Nuclear Regulatory Commission has consistently deemed the plant safe to operate, there have been a number of highly publicized issues at the plant in recent years.
 In March, Entergy disclosed that it would have to repair faulty baffle bolts in the liner of its Unit 2 reactor.
 A month before that, elevated levels of the radioactive material tritium were found in groundwater samples beneath the plant.
-Adding to that were multiple unplanned shutdowns of reactors that Cuomo often used as evidence of the danger of maintaining a nuclear plant less than 30 miles from New York City.
+Adding to that were multiple unplanned shutdowns of reactors that Cuomo often used as evidence of the plant’s danger to the region.

 Still Entergy officials stressed the plant’s strong safety record following the news Monday.
 The company pointed to $1.3 billion in investment to safety and reliability improvements in the past 15 years and 6,000 hours of inspections by the NRC last year.